dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 3. **Forget Gate**

 This gate is similar to the input gate except that it does not make a determination of usefulness of the input word – instead it makes an assessment on whether the past memory cell is useful for the computation of the current memory cell.
 Thus, the forget gate looks at the input word and the past hidden state and produces $$f^{(t)}$$.
+The sigmoid layer outputs numbers between zero and one, describing how much of each component should be let through.
+A value of zero means “let nothing through,” while a value of one means “let everything through!”
+A 1 represents “completely keep this” while a 0 represents “completely get rid of this.”

 4. **Final Memory Generation**